jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### January 30th, 2018
+- worked on WDF.
+Currently learning about objects.
+- now at 63%

 #### January 25th, 2018
 - worked on WDF.
 Finished lessons 2 and 3.
 - now at 52%